GaetanLepage/phd_defense_slides/slides/3_active_ssl/0_index.typ

   #set text(size: .9em)
   - SSL (Sound Source Localization): estimate the position of one or multiple sound sources
     - Multiple variations of the task
-    - Dense scientific litterature: from classical sound processing methods~@gustafsson2004source~@schmidt1986multiple to deep learning techniques~@grumiaux2022survey
+    - Dense scientific literature: from classical sound processing methods~@gustafsson2004source~@schmidt1986multiple to deep learning techniques~@grumiaux2022survey
     - Often applied to robotics @argentieri2015survey
   #let height = 20%
   #only(1)[